Codastic25/Attendance_System/README.md

 • Button Add Admin : will add an admin in my database Button Delete Admin : will delete an admin in my database Button Get Admin : will get all admin in my database
-• Previous button : close the actual windowwindow 5 : Page Employee (linked to the Button Add Employee) Name and Code to put
+• Previous button : close the actual window

+window 5 : Page Employee (linked to the Button Add Employee) Name and Code to put
 •
 •